-The immediate area contains rural land with several homes that are located at least 1200 feet away from the nearest cultivation site.
-As previously discussed, the potential impacts resulting from this proposal are Air Quality and Biological Resources.
-All of these significant impacts have been adequately addressed within conditions of approval for the reasons previously stated.
+The immediate area contains rural land with several homes that are located at least 1400 feet away from the nearest cultivation site.
+As previously discussed, the potential impacts

 2. That the site for the project is adequate in size, shape, location, and physical characteristics to accommodate the type of use and level of development proposed.